Serpentine wins English Derby in bizarre fashion

-EPSOM, England (AP) — The first English Derby to take place without spectators took a surreal turn as 25-1 shot Serpentine went out as the pacemaker and was never caught for an unlikely six-length victory at an empty Epsom Downs on Saturday.
+EPSOM, England (AP) — The first English Derby to take place without spectators took a surreal turn as 25-1 shot Serpentine went out effectively as a pacemaker and was never caught for an unlikely six-length victory at an empty Epsom Downs on Saturday.

 The nature of Serpentine’s wire-to-wire victory added to the bizarre feel of the 241st running of the classic, with the course fenced off and only a few hundred people on site at a prestigious event that usually attracts as many as 100,000 race-goers.